Human Activity Recognition with CNN

 Load and process the Dataset

-If we try to read this data directly using pd.read_csv() we will get an error because this data is not pre-processed properly.
-So we will have to read this data into a native python file and then pre-process it.
+Reading this data directly with pd.read_csv() will throw an error because the data is not pre-processed.
+The file must be read as a native python file and then pre-processed.

 Using open() we will first open the file.
 Then we will read all the lines of the file into the read variable.
 Now we will consider all the lines one by one using a for loop.
 For each line the following operations will be performed-